New product, no docs yet? Start with documentation strategy

 New product.
 No documentation.
 Zero.

-A smarter approach is spending a few weeks on strategy first: Who is your audience?
+The instinct is to start writing immediately, to get something out there and show progress.
+A smarter approach is to spend a few weeks on strategy first.
+Who is your audience?
 What do they need?
 Which content types matter?
-Whatâs truly a priority versus nice-to-have?
+Whatâs a real priority versus nice-to-have?

 It feels slow, but once you have that clarity, writing moves fast.

 Most documentation disasters come from organic growth.
-One team adds a page here, another over there.
-Nobodyâs thinking about the whole.
-Structure only becomes a concern after hundreds of pages exist, when nothing is easy to find or truly useful.
+One team adds a page here, another adds one over there, and nobody is thinking about the whole.
+Structure only becomes a concern after hundreds of pages exist, by which point nothing is easy to find.

 Strategy â Structure â Content.